evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

+The trunk offers a cargo capacity of 452 liters (16.0 CU FT).
+With the rear seat folded down, this expands to 1137 liters (40.2 CU FT).

 The vehicle’s maximum weight is 3920 kg (8642 lbs), with a base weight of 3335 kg (7352 lbs).
 This allows for a maximum load of 585 kg (1290 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.